4 Reasons to Not Agonize When You Don’t Make Perfect Marketing Content

 Instead of going for perfection, when you create marketing content, give the first draft your best shot.

 Now, put it away overnight.
 Then, review it.
-If your inner perfectionist starts talking to you, ask yourself:
+If your inner mean girl (perfectionist) starts talking to you, ask yourself:

 > > > Does this content say what I’d say if my dream client was sitting next to me?

-> > > Did I say what’s true from my experience?
+> > > Did I say what’s true from my experience and knowledge?

-> > > Is this piece generous?
-Does it share snippets of my expertise?
+> > > Is this content piece generous?

 Finally, check your work for typos and grammar.